brdw/endless/README.md

 Endless only lets you add, update and remove objects, and all objects must be in a collection.
 Let's create two users in a users collection with curl.
 The url becomes a key for that object.

-## Creating Objects and making Root collections
+## Creating Root Collections and Objects

 $ curl -X POST http://localhost:5000/users/brad/ -H "Content-type: application/json" -d '{"name":"brad", "title":"engineer"}'

 $ curl -X POST http://localhost:5000/users/adrian/ -H "Content-type: application/json" -d '{"name":"adrian", "title":"mobileengineer"}'

 If your data is echoed back to you, it's stored and immediately accessible via those same urls in your browser.
 Since these are 'top level' collections they are special and play a special part in the sharding scheme in the data store.
 We call these 'Root Collections' and they are not iterable.
 However once an object is in a 'Root Collection' it can have sub collections that are iterable.
 So let's setup some friends.

+## Creating Sub Collections and Objects

 $ curl -X POST http://localhost:5000/users/brad/friends/adrian -H "Content-type: application/json" -d '{"name":"adrian"}'

 $ curl -X POST http://localhost:5000/users/brad/friends/sarah -H "Content-type: application/json" -d '{"name":"sarah"}'

 Now these urls are special because they are Sub Collections.
 Going to those urls without trailing slashes indicates to Endless these are Objects just like before.
-However because they have a common url component /friends/ we can now iterate on this special friends Collection via http://localhost:5000/users/brad/friends/ and we will see that both Adrian and Sarah are returned.
-These Sub Collections are iterable and support iteration and key slicing.
+However because they have a common url component /friends/ we can now iterate on this special friends Sub Collection via http://localhost:5000/users/brad/friends/ providing a trailing slash to indicate it's iterable.
+These Sub Collections are iterable and support paging and key slicing.
 Let's add a few more and do some iteration and slicing.

 $ curl -X POST http://localhost:5000/users/brad/friends/dave -H "Content-type: application/json" -d '{"name":"dave"}'

 $ curl -X POST http://localhost:5000/users/brad/friends/rachael -H "Content-type: application/json" -d '{"name":"rachael"}'

-## Page Size
+### Page Size
 You can pass a page_size param to any Sub Collection url to start paging.
 Larger pages are good for bulk data processing. http://localhost:5000/users/brad/friends/?page_size=1

-## Slices
+### Slices
-Sub collections supporting slicing via params: gt, gte, lt, and lte (greater than, greather than equal, less than, and less than equal) params http://localhost:5000/users/brad/friends/?gt=adrian
+Sub collections supporting slicing via params: gt, gte, lt, and lte (greater than, greather than equal, less than, and less than equal) params http://localhost:5000/users/brad/friends/?gt=adrian You are welcome to include combinations in the url.
+If you choose your keys well, you can do all sorts of interesting quick lookup hacks with slices.